johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-04-08-docusaurus-structured-data-faqs-mdx/index.md

 My blog is written in [MDX](https://mdxjs.com/), and hosted on [Docusaurus](https://docusaurus.io/).
 I wanted to see if I could create an MDX component that would render the FAQs into a page, and the same information as Structured Data.
 The [Docusaurus docs suggested this was feasible](https://docusaurus.io/docs/markdown-features/react), and I wanted to see if I could make it work.

+And it turns out that other people are interested in this too; there's a feature request on [Docusaurus's Canny](https://docusaurus.io/feature-requests/p/creation-of-structured-faq) for exactly this.

 So I created a component that could be used to render FAQs into a page as markdown, and the same information as Structured Data.
 I thought it would be useful to share that component with the world.
 Hello world, herewith the component:

 ## The FAQStructuredData MDX component